-On 14 August 2020, the Company issued 16,000,000 performance rights to CEO, Chris MacKenzie as part of his remuneration package.
-These performance rights were issued for nil consideration and are subject to satisfaction of various performance hurdles on or before 31 July 2023.
-During the year ended 31 December 2020, 6,000,000 performance rights vested and were converted to shares.
-The remaining 10,000,000 performance rights lapsed upon cessation of Chris MacKenzie's employment.
+On 14 August 2020, the Company issued 1,600,000 performance rights (post consolidation) to the then CEO, Chris MacKenzie as part of his remuneration package.
+These performance rights were issued for nil consideration and were subject to satisfaction of various performance hurdles on or before 31 July 2023.
+During the year ended 31 December 2020, 600,000 performance rights (post consolidation) vested and were converted to shares.
+The remaining 1,000,000 performance rights (post consolidation) lapsed upon cessation of Chris MacKenzie's employment.

-On 30 November 2020, 124,000,000 performance rights were issued to management of the Company for nil consideration, subject to satisfaction of various performance hurdles on or before 30 November 2025 (refer to Note 15).
-Of these performance rights, 100,000,000 were issued to incoming Managing Director, Justin Tremain.
+On 30 November 2020, 12,400,000 (restated on a post-consolidation basis) performance rights were issued to management of the Company for nil consideration, subject to satisfaction of various performance hurdles on or before 30 November 2025 (refer to Note 17).
+Of these performance rights, 10,000,000 (restated on a post-consolidation basis) were issued to incoming Managing Director, Justin Tremain.